Are you overlooking important terms on your legal contract? Read more

 What is the difference between criminology and criminal justice?

-Criminology and Criminal Justice prepare students for careers in a wide range of areas both within the criminal justice and beyond.
-A degree in either subject could lead to a career in probation.
-But a criminal justice student may view it as a way of upholding the criminal justice system and a criminology student may view it as a way of intervening in the lives of people who have been victimised by the same system.
+Criminology and Criminal Justice prepare students for careers in a wide range of areas, both within criminal justice and beyond.
+A degree in either subject could lead to a career in probation for example.
+However, where a criminal justice student may view it as a way of upholding the law, a criminology student may see an opportunity to support people victimised by the same system.

 • Community safety